The spectral decomposition of $|\theta|^2$: Introduction

 For the applications motivating this work, it is indispensible to have more flexible forms of Theorem \ref{thm:hecke-equid-theta} in which: \begin{itemize} \item The squared magnitude $|\theta|^2$ is generalized to any product $\theta_1 \overline{\theta_2}$ of unary theta series $\theta_1, \theta_2$, such as those obtained by imposing congruence conditions in the summation defining $\theta$. \item One allows greater variation than $\varphi \mapsto T_n \varphi$ for $n$ coprime to the level of $\Gamma$.
 For instance, one would like to consider variation under the diagonal flow on $\Gamma \backslash \SL_2(\mathbb{R})$, or with respect to ``Hecke operators'' at primes dividing the level. \item The dependence of the error term upon $\varphi$ and $\theta_1, \theta_2$ is quantified. \end{itemize} The main purpose of this article is to supply such flexible forms.
 Our results, to be formulated precisely in \S\ref{sec:intro-main-results}, are natural completions of Theorem \ref{thm:hecke-equid-theta}: working over a fixed global field, we prove that the translates under the metaplectic group of a product of two elementary theta functions equidistribute with an essentially optimal rate and polynomial dependence upon all parameters.
 In quantifying the latter we make systematic use of the adelic Sobolev norms developed in \cite[\S2]{michel-2009}.

-Beyond the motivating application to the quantum variance problem in its many unexplored aspects, the expansions and estimates established in this article seem ripe for further exploitation, owing for instance to the appearance of $\theta$ in the Shimura integral.
-They also appear to be of intrinsic interest.
-These considerations inspired the separate and focused discussion afforded here.

 The regularized Plancherel formula of Michel--Venkatesh, which builds on a method of Zagier \cite{MR656029}, does not seem to apply to the inner products $\langle |\theta|^2, \varphi \rangle$ considered here: that method would involve finding an Eisenstein series $\mathcal{E}$ with parameter to the right of the unitary axis for which $|\theta|^2 - \mathcal{E} \in L^2$, but it is easy to see from the expansion $|\theta|^2(z) \sim y^{1/2} + \dotsb$ near the cusp $\infty$ that such an $\mathcal{E}$ does not exist.
 The singular nature of the parameter $1/2$ presents further difficulties if one tries to adapt that method.
 We are not aware of an adequate formal reduction (e.g., via a simple approximation argument or truncation) by which one may deduce flexible forms of estimates such as \eqref{eq:hecke-equid-theta} directly from \eqref{eq:plancherel-standard}.
-The technique developed here is more direct, and specific to $|\theta|^2$; it was found after some searching (see Remark \ref{rmk:other-proofs}).
-We illustrate it now briefly in the context of Theorem \ref{thm:hecke-equid-theta}: \begin{enumerate} \item Some careful but elementary manipulations (change of variables, Poisson summation, folding up, Mellin inversion, contour shift) to be explained in \S\ref{sec:basic-idea} give an (apparently new) pointwise expansion
+The technique developed here is more direct, and specific to $|\theta|^2$.
+We illustrate it now briefly in the context of Theorem \ref{thm:hecke-equid-theta}: \begin{enumerate} \item Some careful but elementary manipulations (change of variables, Poisson summation, folding up, Mellin inversion, contour shift) to be explained in \S\ref{sec:basic-idea} give a pointwise expansion

 where $\mathfrak{a}$ traverses the cusps of $\Gamma_0(4)$,

 and the complex coefficients $c(\mathfrak{a},t)$ are explicit and uniformly bounded (and best described in the language of Theorem \ref{thm:theta-plancherel-redux} below; see also \cite[\S9]{nelson-variance-73-2}).
 It seems worth recalling here that the standard unitary Eisenstein series $E_{\mathfrak{a},1/2+i t}$, as given in the simplest case $\mathfrak{a} = \infty, \Gamma = \SL_2(\mathbb{Z})$ by